arthuredelstein/gaia_openpgp/README.md

 The initial version will provide "traditional" PGP/Inline formatting for encryption, with PGP/MIME as an optional extra.

 For initial prototyping of the user interface, we plan to use the OpenPGP.js library.
 However, the license of OpenPGP.js is LGPL, and [Mozilla prefers to avoid the use of LGPL libraries in Gaia](https://groups.google.com/forum/#!topic/mozilla.dev.gaia/kWBOY1WzBrw).
 Therefore another javascript library (such as an OpenPGP implementation using the WebCrypto API) will need to be used in any version intended for deployment.

+Cryptographic operations should run in a separate "PGP" service process, which can be responsible providing error messages and password prompts.
+That will allow other apps to take advantage of the PGP functionality.

 ### Key management